martinaalvera/Documentation/faq.rst

 Step 1: Unlock encrypted storage
 ********************************
-If you don't have encrypted storage, please skip this and go to :ref:`one_command_procedure`
+If your instance is not mounted on encrypted storage please skip this and go to :ref:`one_command_procedure`

-If you have encrypted your storage, you have to unlock it with the command ``sudo /usr/local/bin/luksctl open`` and then typing your passphrase.
+To unlock the volume connect with SSH and type the command ``sudo /usr/local/bin/luksctl open`` followed by your passphrase.

 ::